cflint/CFLint/README.md

 ## Creating reports

-CFLint supports a variety of output options that you can control via command-line flags.
+CFLint supports a variety of reporting and output options that you can control via command-line flags.
+Beyond the targeted output formats of Text, XML, JSON or HTML you can also run CFLint with options for quiet, verbose and debug output.

+If no targeted output format is specified at all, CFLint will default to creating an HTML report in the file `cflint-result.html`.

+### Execution modes

+By

 If you want more information about the inner workings of CFLint during execution you can run CFLint in verbose mode by supplying `-verbose` or `-v` at the command line.

+### HTML

+The flag `-html` instructs CFLint to create an HTML document.
+The full syntax is:

+    -html -html <outputFileName>

 ### XML

 The flag `-xml` instructs CFLint to create XML.
 There are two options for XML reporting.